SysKitTeam/docs-point/governance-and-automation/provisioning/approval-processes.md

   - Admin approval – SysKit Point admins need to approve this request
   - Manager and admin approval – requires approval from both manager of the requester and SysKit Point admins

-## Create a custom approval process
+## Create a Custom Approval Process

 To create your custom approval process from scratch, click on the **New Approval Process** button.
-You will need to define a number of settings:
+You will need to define several settings:

   - **Approval Process Name** – give a name to this approval process; this will be displayed in the template wizard
   - **Number of stages for this approval** – how many levels of approval each request needs to go through before it is finally approved.
 Current options are: